Hellenic Culture Museum

 The Hellenic Culture Museum is located in the city center of Kalampaka and houses the private collection of Mr. Pavlos Balogiannis in a space of 1000 sq. meters dedicated to the history of Greek education and learning, aspiring to serve its educational and cultural orientation.

-The presentation of the collection is perfectly centered to the needs of the modern visitor.
+The presentation of the collection is perfectly centered on the needs of the modern visitor.

 Additionally, the visitors have the opportunity to learn about Greek Mythology and to study the Mythological maps of the museum.